Are you sure you want to remove this item from your Recipe Box?

 This tomato-based fish stew originated in San Francisco, but its neighbors to the north have officially adopted it.

-Where to get it: The Faerie Queene in Seattle
+Where to get it: Duke's Chowder House in Seattle

 It’s basically a hot dog, but bigger, spicier and with a coarser, meatier texture.
 (Don’t worry, you can still eat it with fries.)

 Where to get it: Bold Bite Burgers in Union Station

 A snack that’s exactly what it sounds like—a soft roll stuffed with sticks of pepperoni.
 Genius.